 Niobium

-Mainly used to strengthen steel, niobium alloys are widely employed in the manufacture of cars and aircraft.
+Mainly used to strengthen steel, niobium alloys are widely employed in the manufacture of cars and aircraft

 Niobium is a superconductive and erosion-resistant material with a high melting point.
 The vast majority of niobium is used to produce high-strength steel through the alloy ferroniobium, which has a range of downstream applications in sectors including car and aircraft manufacturing.
 The supply chain of niobium is exceptionally concentrated, with almost all production occurring at two mines in Brazil and one in Canada, indicating a very high risk to supply chain resilience.

-Main Uses and Attributes
+Main uses and applications

 Key Countries

-Top Producer Brazil
+Top Producer

-Top Reserves Brazil
+Top Reserves

 Supply Chain Risk